qrtl/rmm-custom/product_name_generator/README.rst

 |badge1| |badge2| |badge3|

-This module allows generating the product name by calling the OpenAI API.
+This module adds an openai_generated_name field to the product template to store product names generated from product images using the OpenAI API.

 **Table of contents**